donatik27/launchpad/content/en/curriculum/web3/scaling/index.md

 Blockchains with smart contracts have proven to be extremely popular and useful.
 This has revealed the next challenge to overcome: scaling.
-When too many people uses these systems, the costs go up and performance can suffer.
+When too many people use these systems, the costs go up and performance can suffer.
 During its busiest times, transactions on Bitcoin and Ethereum can cost tens to hundreds of USD$.
 This isn't a problem for high value transactions, but prevents average users from using these systems.
 Blockchains need to develop techniques to be